 The interior may look like something from Ideal Home magazine, but make sure that you evaluate the exterior of the house too.
 Check the condition of the roof, look for signs of damp or for hairline cracks in the walls.
 Has the woodwork, pointing, guttering and double glazing been well maintained or is any work required?
 These sorts of problems can prove costly to rectify and you will need to take them into account when negotiating on price.

-Watch out for potential cover ups
+Watch out for potential cover-ups

 With all the property TV programmes and advice available these days, vendors can be quite savvy when it comes to showing their properties in the best light.
-Check for obvious serious issues like cracks, mould and damp, and beware of places where a vendor has tried to cover up a defect.
+Check for obvious serious issues like cracks, mould and dampness, and beware of places where a vendor has tried to cover up a defect.
 Damp may have been covered over for example, but watch out for small areas of bubbling, peeling paint or a musty smell.
 Don’t be fooled by stylish staging either - lighting, temperature, cleverly placed furniture and tempting aromas can all affect how you feel about a property when viewing.
 Try to look objectively, ask what fixtures and fittings are included in the purchase price, and imagine the property empty if you can.

 Spend time wandering around the area

-Spend a good 20-30 minutes getting a feel for the neighbourhood and to see how far away the things that matter to you are, for example supermarkets, schools, cafes and access to public transport.
+Spend a good 20-30 minutes getting a feel for the neighbourhood and to see how far away the things that matter to you are, for example, supermarkets, schools, cafes and access to public transport.
 Look out for potential problems like noisy pubs or nearby train tracks.
 There is no way to know for certain, but there are a few tell-tale signs that an area is on the up.
 These can include new developments, the presence of cranes, skips and scaffolding, cafes and shops opening up, new transport links and good or improving nearby schools.

 Confirm what land comes with the building

-Double check what land actually comes with the building, for example gardens, driveways and parking spaces and query whether you have to share any spaces or access to spaces with your potential neighbours.
+Double-check what land actually comes with the building, for example, gardens, driveways and parking spaces and query whether you have to share any spaces or access to spaces with your potential neighbours.

 Stand your ground on Open Days